AnyFetch/developers.anyfetch.com/README.md

 * How to write an hydrater?
 MAT
 * About the Core API
     - Contributing guidelines       MAT
-    - Endpoints                     MAT / PMD
+    - Endpoints                     KIM / PMD
     - Authentication                ROB
 * Create a new project              ROB